Marloes and St Brides

 Pembrokeshire in general, and the Marloes area in particular, still practices a mixed farming regime, with sheep, cattle, potatoes and spring cereals.
 All the farms in the area were once part of the Kensington estate until it was broken up between 1914 and 1920.

 As the peninsula is surrounded by sea, it has a very mild climate (frosts are uncommon, and late frosts are very rare) and rich red sandstone soil.
 This provides ideal conditions for potato growing, both early and maincrop.
 Excellent new potatoes can be bought at the farm gate at Trehill Farm and in the Marloes shop in season.
 The potato crop is often followed immediately by grass, turnips or some other fodder crop to provide food for sheep in the winter.
 These sheep may be either owned by the local farmer, or may be “tack” sheep which are brought down from the hills (often some distance away) for the winter.
 In the following spring the ground my be ploughed for spring cereals or may be left as grass for silage.
-In this way it is possible to get three crops in a year.
+In this way it is possible to get more than one crop in a year.
 This style of farming is unusual in the UK as there is little use of winter cereals.
 In the wetter spots there are areas of permanent pasture, which are used for sheep and beef cattle.
 There are also two dairy herds on the peninsula.